 Solar panels on the roof of the building account for five per cent of the hometel’s annual energy demand.

 Room lighting and heating systems will only operate in occupied rooms to avoid wasting resources.
 This means that lights will automatically switch off when you leave the room.

 To better understand how guests use the rooms in terms of energy consumption, the hometel is equipped with two lab rooms for the purpose of further reducing energy over time.

 All the custom-made furniture was manufactured from natural, recycled or reclaimed materials sourced within 16 kilometres and, to counteract the environmental impact, more than 4,000 trees were planted.

 The courtyard garden provides fresh herbs that are used to flavour meals.

 room2 Chiswick has a zero-waste policy where all waste is either recycled or turned into energy.
 The custom-made three-in-one recycling bins for guests separate food waste from mixed packaging, ensuring that nothing ends up in landfill.

 Green and blue roof

-The blue roof, which rests underneath the green roof, is designed to collect and slowly release up to 13,209 gallons of rainwater to reduce the risk of flooding within the local community.
+The blue roof, which rests underneath the green roof, is designed to collect and slowly release up to 50,000 litres of rainwater to reduce the risk of flooding within the local community.